MicrosoftDocs/sql-docs/docs/connect/odbc/windows/odbc-administrator-dsn-creation.md

 Specifies that the ANSI_NULLS, ANSI_WARNINGS, and ANSI_PADDINGS options be set on when the ODBC Driver for SQL Server connects.

 With ANSI_NULLS set on, the server enforces ANSI rules regarding comparing columns for NULL.
 The ANSI syntax "IS NULL" or "IS NOT NULL" must be used for all NULL comparisons.
-The Transact-SQL syntax "= NULL" is not supported.
+The Transact-SQL syntax "= NULL" isn't supported.

-With ANSI_WARNINGS set on, SQL Server issues warning messages for conditions that violate ANSI rules but do not violate the rules of Transact-SQL.
+With ANSI_WARNINGS set on, SQL Server issues warning messages for conditions that violate ANSI rules but don't violate the rules of Transact-SQL.
 Examples of such errors are data truncation on execution of an INSERT or UPDATE statement, or encountering a null value during an aggregate function.

-With ANSI_PADDING set on, trailing blanks on **varchar** values and trailing zeroes on **varbinary** values are not automatically trimmed.
+With ANSI_PADDING set on, trailing blanks on **varchar** values and trailing zeroes on **varbinary** values aren't automatically trimmed.

 ### Application intent